-What Help and Support is available for the Family?
-Parents may also share their views via OFSTED's "parent view" - a link can be found on the school website.
+Visits for parents of pupils who may be placed in Language Resource Provision or ASC Provision can be arranged through the Local Authority SEN team.
+Parents are also invited to the awards assembly every Friday HOW CAN PARENTS/CARERS GIVE FEEDBACK TO THE SCHOOL?
+Parents/carers are able to communicate information regarding their child through speaking to staff directly or by phoning/emailing.
+Parents can also contact school using the school APP or Facebook page.
+Questionnaires are sent out annually as another way of gathering parental feedback.
 Parent coffee mornings can also be an opportunity for parents to provide feedback and request support.
 This is led by members of the school SEN Team.
-Questionnaires are sent out annually as another way of gathering parental feedback.
-HOW CAN PARENTS/CARERS GIVE FEEDBACK TO THE SCHOOL?
-Parents/carers are able to communicate information regarding their child through speaking to staff directly or by phoning/emailing.
-Parents can also contact school using the school APP or Facebook page.
-Parents are also invited to the awards assembly every Friday.
-Visits for parents of pupils who may be placed in The Harbour can be arranged through the Local Authority SEN team.

-HOW CAN YOU GET HELP IN COMPLETING FORMS AND The school SEN Team offer help and support in completing paperwork as needed.
+Parents may also share their views via OFSTED's "parent view" - a link can be found on the school website.
+What Help and Support is available for the Family?
+HOW CAN YOU GET HELP IN COMPLETING FORMS AND PAPERWORK?
+The school SEN Team offer help and support in completing paperwork as needed.
 Salford parent partnership (SIASS) will support families with issues around special needs.
-PAPERWORK?

 Working Together SEN LOCAL OFFER: RIVER VIEW PRIMARY SCHOOL HOW CAN CHILDREN EXPRESS THEIR VIEWS ABOUT SCHOOL?
 Children are encouraged to speak to their classroom staff, members of the school SEN Team and any other members of staff.
-Pupils with Education, Health and Care Plans and Looked After Children have the opportunity to complete a short report on their experiences and views that is presented at review meetings using "my story".
+Pupils with Statements or Education, Health and Care Plans and Looked After Children have the opportunity to complete a short report on their experiences and views that is presented at review meetings using "my story".
 All pupils fill in an annual questionnaire.
 Pupils provide feedback about the year on their own school reports.
 Pupils can also share views through a school council.
 HOW CAN PARENTS/CARERS HAVE A SAY ABOUT THEIR CHILD'S EDUCATION?
 Parents/carers are able to communicate information regarding their child through speaking to staff or phoning.
 Annual questionnaires are sent out as another way of gathering parental feedback.
 Parents/carers of children with Education, Health and Care Plans are encouraged to contribute a report for the annual review meeting.
 Parents are always welcome into school to meet the Headteacher and/or other members of the Senior Leadership Team to raise concerns about their child's education.
-Parents may also send emails, communicate through the Facebook page and APP, and attend community events where they may communicate about pupils' education.
+Parents may also send emails, communicate through the facebook page and APP, and attend community events where they may communicate about pupils' education.